The City of Saskatoon bills and collects property tax annually.

 The Province of Saskatchewan sets the mill rates for Education Property Tax for all public school divisions.
 The Saskatoon separate school division set their own mill rates and adopted the provincial mill rates.
 The City of Saskatoon is bound by provincial legislation to bill and collect education property tax.
 The City of Saskatoon does not keep education property tax for use in providing City services.

-- Your property's 2021 reassessed value is used as the starting point to calculate your property tax for the next four years 2021-2024.
+Your property's 2021 reassessed value is used as the starting point to calculate your property tax for the years 2021 through 2024.

-Spring 2022: 2022 Property Tax Notices will be mailed.
-2022 Tax and BID Levy Bylaws will be approved.
+Spring 2023: The 2023 Property Tax Notices will be mailed and the 2023 Tax and BID Levy Bylaws will be approved.

 Your Property Tax Payment Options